 Note: This product is sold by Union Bank of the Philippines, using certain trademarks temporarily under license from Citigroup Inc. and related group entities.

 Mariel Bitanga, Founder of Simply Finance

-Mariel has had a busy career working with startups and being a financial planner and coach on the side.
+Mariel works with startups and as a financial planner and coach on the side.
 She’s the founder of Simply Finance, a boutique financial planning firm that provides financial solutions to Filipinas.
-But more people have been coming to Mariel for financial advice, mostly young professionals and newly married couples.
+But more people have approached Mariel for financial advice, mostly young professionals and newly married couples.

-When not speaking with clients regarding financial planning, Mariel is also busy running things at Kumu where she’s Vice President for Partnerships and Acquisitions.
+When not speaking with clients regarding financial planning, Mariel runs things at Kumu where she's Vice President for Partnerships and Acquisitions.

 Like how a fitness coach or nutritionist creates a meal plan, Mariel creates a budgeting or investing plan for her clients that will help them achieve their financial goals.

 Blessing in Disguise